Squiffles/Squiffles/README.md

 # Hello World!
 My name is Sebastian and...

 I am a passionate Full Stack developer dedicated to constant growth and continuous learning.
-I excel in my results-driven approach, besides I'm a fast learner and easily adptable.
+I excel in my results-driven approach, besides I'm a fast learner and easily adaptable.
 I am seeking a collaborative and flexible work environment with exciting challenges and opportunities for professional development.
+I believe that fostering a sense of competence is a powerful booster for self development.
+By being open to learning from others, I can continuously improve and achieve my goals.

 I burned my last laptop out of coding so much 🔥, but I managed to do a git push before it happened ✅.